COMP3030J-SE-P2-G1/proj/doc/dev.md

 > ```
 > Then this entry may be ignored by the next `just trans` command.
 Please remove the second line `#, fuzzy` once you have finished updating.

 3. do `just trans` once again.
-This time we mainly want to utilize the its `compile` functionality.
+This time we mainly want to utilize the `compile` functionality.

 > You can manually check the file like `comp3030j/translations/zh/LC_MESSAGES/message.mo` to ensure the update is correct.
 > Command `cat comp3030j/translations/zh/LC_MESSAGES/message.mo` will probably display the correct text for you.

-The browser will automatically updated since we have configured `browser-sync` to watch `.mo` file changes.
+The browser will automatically update since we have configured `browser-sync` to watch `.mo` file changes.

 ### Additional Notes